rsinger86/drf-typed-views/README.md

 ## Django REST Framework - Typed Views

 This project extends [Django Rest Framework](https://www.django-rest-framework.org/) to allow use of Python's type annotations for automatically validating and casting view parameters.
-This pattern makes for code that is easier to read and write: inputs for views are individually declared, not buried inside all-encompassing `request` objects, and require less repetitive validation/sanitization code.
+This pattern makes for code that is easier to read and write: view inputs are individually declared, not buried inside all-encompassing `request` objects.
+You can also write less validation/sanitization code.

 More features:
 - [Pydantic](https://pydantic-docs.helpmanual.io/) models and [TypeSystem](https://www.encode.io/typesystem/) schemas are compatible types for view parameters.
 Annotate your POST/PUT functions with them to automatically validate incoming request bodies and hydrate models.